Security Information and Event Management (SIEM). What It Is and How It Works.

 A SIEM software is excellent for better compliance, so make sure your software can support your organization’s specific compliance requirements.

-- Test your SIEM
+- First test your SIEM

 - Implement a response plan

-How Heimdal Complements SIEM tools
+How Heimdal Complements SIEM Tools

-It brings greater visibility into your endpoints and enables faster response times when threats arise.
+EPDR brings greater visibility into your endpoints and enables faster response times when threats arise.
 It also provides an API so you can feed the data into a SIEM tool.

 - Next-gen Antivirus & Firewall which stops known threats;